Pylons/pylons/pylons/docs/en/caching.rst

 Cache Regions
 -------------

-Cache regions are groupings of cache options for specific backend's and expiration information.
+Cache regions are named groupings of related options.
 For example, in many web applications, there might be a few cache strategies used in a company, with short-term cached objects ending up in Memcached, and longer-term cached objects stored in the filesystem or a database.

 Using cache regions makes it easy to declare the cache strategies in one place, then use them throughout the application by referencing the cache